serpapi/clauneck/README.md

 You may check out [Google Search Operators: The Complete List (44 Advanced Operators)](https://ahrefs.com/blog/google-advanced-search-operators/) for a list of more operators

 ### Using Proxies for Scraping in a Text Document
-You can utilize your own proxies for scraping webcaches of the links you have acquired.
+You can utilize your own proxies for scraping web caches of the links you have acquired.
 Only HTTP proxies are accepted.
 The proxies should be in the following format
 ```
 http://username:password@ip:port
 http://username:password@another-ip:another-port